Last updated: 1 July 2026

 What is the UK energy price cap right now (2026)?

-How much will the energy price cap rise in July 2026?
+How much did the energy price cap rise in July 2026, and how much more per month?

-Should I fix my energy tariff before the July 2026 price cap rise?
+Should I fix my energy tariff now the July 2026 price cap has risen?

 What is the difference between a fixed and variable energy tariff?